hiroki13/hiroki13.github.com/index.md

 </div>

 - [Transductive Learning of Neural Language Models for Syntactic and Semantic Analysis][101]<br>
-Hiroki Ouchi, Jun Suzuki and Kentaro Inui.
+<u>Hiroki Ouchi</u>, Jun Suzuki and Kentaro Inui.
 In Proceedings of EMNLP 2019
 - [An Empirical Study of Span Representations in Argumentation Structure Parsing][10]<br>
-Tatsuki Kuribayashi, Hiroki Ouchi, Naoya Inoue, Paul Reisert, Toshinori Miyoshi, Jun Suzuki and Kentaro Inui.
+Tatsuki Kuribayashi, <u>Hiroki Ouchi</u>, Naoya Inoue, Paul Reisert, Toshinori Miyoshi, Jun Suzuki and Kentaro Inui.
 In Proceedings of ACL 2019.
 - [A Span Selection Model for Semantic Role Labeling][9]<br>
-Hiroki Ouchi, Hiroyuki Shindo and Yuji Matsumoto.
+<u>Hiroki Ouchi</u>, Hiroyuki Shindo and Yuji Matsumoto.
 In Proceedings of EMNLP 2018.
 - [Addressee and Response Selection for Multilingual Conversation][8]<br>
-Motoki Sato, Hiroki Ouchi and Yuta Tsuboi.
+Motoki Sato, <u>Hiroki Ouchi</u> and Yuta Tsuboi.
 In Proceedings of COLING 2018.
 - [Neural Modeling of Multi-Predicate Interactions for Japanese Predicate Argument Structure Analysis][7]<br>
-Hiroki Ouchi, Hiroyuki Shindo and Yuji Matsumoto.
+<u>Hiroki Ouchi</u>, Hiroyuki Shindo and Yuji Matsumoto.
 In Proceedings of ACL 2017.
 - [Addressee and Response Selection for Multi-Party Conversation][5]<br>
-Hiroki Ouchi, Yuta Tsuboi.
+<u>Hiroki Ouchi</u>, Yuta Tsuboi.
 In Proceedings of EMNLP 2016.
 - [Joint Case Argument Identification for Japanese Predicate Argument Structure Analysis][4]<br>
-Hiroki Ouchi, Hiroyuki Shindo, Kevin Duh and Yuji Matsumoto.
+<u>Hiroki Ouchi</u>, Hiroyuki Shindo, Kevin Duh and Yuji Matsumoto.
 In Proceedings of ACL 2015.<br>
 - [Improving Dependency Parsers with Supertags][3]<br>
-Hiroki Ouchi, Kevin Duh and Yuji Matsumoto.
+<u>Hiroki Ouchi</u>, Kevin Duh and Yuji Matsumoto.
 In Proceedings of EACL 2014.

 <div class="content">